Have you ever played the victim? If so, do you remember the emotional need you were trying to fulfill or express while doing so?

-Some people with narcissistic personality disorder live with delusions of grandeur.
+Some people with the disorder live with delusions of grandeur.
 These are false beliefs about themselves that may make them feel they’re nothing short of a superhero and invincible.

 Grandiosity is a similar defense mechanism where someone has a sense of power and self-importance, often not based on actual facts.

-People with NPD may have developed these beliefs to compensate for painful childhood experiences.
+A person with narcissistic personality may have developed these beliefs to compensate for painful childhood experiences.

 Because of this, self-esteem based on these false beliefs might be what clinicians call fragile.
 This means it’s likely to change according to external factors.